-Describes standards specific to a particular project.
-Variations and additions to the MESC are set out in this PES.
+- Incident/OccurrenceAn undesired event occurring at work that results in physical harm to a person or death, or damage to the environment, plant and/or equipment, and/or loss of production. - Non-conformanceAn action or situation that does not conform to Transnet'sSHEQ standards, procedures or legislative requirement(s)and that can be, or lead to, an unacceptable SHEQ incident. - Non-compliance Contravention to environmental legislative requirements. - Project EnvironmentalDescribes standards specific to a particular project.
+VariationsSpecification (PES)and additions to the MESC are set out in this PES.
 These would include the EA issued to the project or elements generally drawn from the EA or permits for that project or from specific requirements set by the Transnet Operating Divisions.
-The PES may also require a more stringent standard to that described in the MESC if required by the EA or a particular industry code to which Transnet subscribes including any environmental constraints at a construction site.

-Sub -Contractor

-A person or organisation who has a contract with the contractor to

-- Construct or install part of the contractors work. - Provide a service necessary to provide the works; or - Supply plant and materials which the person or organisation has wholly or partly designed specifically for the works.
+The PES may also require a more stringent standard to that described in the MESC if required by the EA or a particular industry code to which Transnet subscribes including any environmental constraints at a construction site. - Sub -ContractorA person or organisation who has a contract with the contractor to - Construct or install part of the contractors work. - Provide a service necessary to provide the works; or - Supply plant and materials which the person or organisation has wholly or partly designed specifically for the works.